labex-labs/open-source-labs/javascript/30-seconds-of-javascript/lab-map-values/step1.md

-# Map Object Values
+# Function to Map Object Values

-> To start practicing coding, open the Terminal/SSH and type `node`.

-Maps the values of an object using the provided function, generating a new object with the same keys.
+To map the values of an object using a provided function to generate a new object with the same keys, follow these steps:

+1. Open the Terminal/SSH and type `node` to start practicing coding.
-- Use `Object.keys()` to iterate over the object's keys.
+2. Use `Object.keys()` to iterate over the keys of the object.
-- Use `Array.prototype.reduce()` to create a new object with the same keys and mapped values using `fn`.
+3. Use `Array.prototype.reduce()` to create a new object with the same keys and mapped values using the provided function `fn`.
+4. The code below demonstrates the implementation of the `mapValues` function.

 ```js
 const mapValues = (obj, fn) =>